francisdzheng/dsper2020/tutorials/tutorial03.md

 ```

 > Note:
 > Visually, we can see that the age of the home does not seem to be strongly correlated with the price of the home.
-In a real data analysis, we may want to investigate further or remove this from our regression.
+In a real data analysis, we may want to investigate further and/or remove this from our regression.

 Now, let's use `scikit-learn` to perform linear regression (there's no need to write the code for this on our own):